Are you searching for the best paint for your project? As you compare options, you’ve likely come across Glidden and Behr.

 Bottom Line: Should You Use Glidden or Behr Paint?

 Bottom line — Behr is regarded as higher quality paint, but you can only buy it at Home Depot.
 Glidden offers a few premium paint options that can get the job done for less.

 With paint, you typically get what you pay for.
 The higher price usually equates to better coverage and durability.

 Both brands offer multiple lines at different price points and quality thresholds.
 Overall, Behr is more expensive and better quality.
-Its most premium paint is Behr Marquee.
+Its most premium paints are Marquee and Dynasty.

 To read more reviews and learn more about Glidden and Behr, check them out at the links below.

 - Is Behr Paint Good?
 An In-Depth Review After 10+ Years